osikoyamichael/Threat-hunt-using-splunk/Report.md

 ### **Conclusion**

-This alert represents a **high-confidence reconnaissance event** involving unauthorized access to sensitive internal data.
+This alert represents a **high-confidence reconnaissance event** involving unauthorized access to sensitive internal data(company conatact ) .
 Immediate containment and user awareness measures are critical to prevent escalation into phishing, credential compromise, or financial fraud incidents.